-If you experience lockups, crashes, or long delays or when printing from WPDOS under Windows, or if WPDOS documents print with an extra first and last page containing a line or two of nonsense characters or nothing at all, or if bits of text are missing from your printouts, these problems are all the result of bugs in the Windows printing system.
+If you experience lockups, crashes, or long delays or when printing from WPDOS under Windows, or if WPDOS documents print with an extra first and last page containing a line or two of nonsense characters or nothing at all, or if bits of text are missing from your printouts, these problems may all be the result of bugs in the printing system of older versions of Windows (including XP).
 They are easy to fix by using one or more of the solutions listed below, starting with the first:

-(1) If you use Windows 2000 or XP, and printing does not start until you close WPDOS: Go to the Windows Start menu; from there, depending on your system, choose either Settings/Printers, or Settings/Printers and Faxes, or choose Control Panel and find the Printers or Printers and Faxes menu.
+(1) If printing does not start until you close WPDOS: Go to the Windows Start menu; from there, depending on your system, choose either Settings/Printers, or Settings/Printers and Faxes, or choose Control Panel and find the Printers or Printers and Faxes menu.
 Find your default printer on the list (it will have a small check mark on its icon).
 Right-click on its name.
 (Wait!
 What exactly does "right-click" mean?)
 Choose Properties.
 Go to the Advanced tab.
 Under "Spool print documents ..." select the option "Start printing immediately."
 Press OK and close the list of printers.
 If this does not help, return to the same Advanced tab, and select "Print directly to the printer."

 (2) If you have made the change specified in item (1), and Windows continues to display an error message or dialog box when you try to print from WPDOS, your system may have a conflict with HP's Toolbox utility.
 Press Ctrl-Alt-Del, choose Task Manager, and look for Hppropty on the list of running programs; if it is present, choose End Task to shut down the Toolbox.
 If this change allows to print without errors from WPDOS, you should disable the Toolbox permanently by deleting or renaming HPPROPTY.EXE in the C:\Windows\System folder (or use Start/Find or Start/Search to find HPPROPTY.EXE if it is in a different folder).